withspectrum/spectrum/README.md

 Depending on what you're trying to work on you'll need to start different servers.
 Generally, all servers run in development mode by doing `yarn run dev:<workername>`, e.g. `yarn run dev:hermes` to start the email worker.

-No matter what you're trying to do though, you'll want to have the API (iris) running, so start that in a background tab:
+No matter what you're trying to do though, you'll want to have the API running, so start that in a background tab:

 ```
-yarn run dev:iris
+yarn run dev:api
 ```

 #### Develop the web UI